reubengann/IdolAnalytics/README.md

 HighCharts - Examples of data visualization using the Highcharts package

+InteractiveVenn - Example of how to make an interactive 3-set Venn diagram using RaphaelJS

 ModelCode - Code to iteratively determine model coefficients and calculate projected probabilities